AuroraStorm-sw/Inspired-Ink/README.md

 [W3 HTML checker](https://validator.w3.org)

 All website pages have been run through W3, with two coming out with seemingly false positive results.
+These two were the "Edit Ink" and "View Ink", and has been documented as a separate issue along side the debugging and re-validating, please see below.

 ## No errors